Frobenius manifolds on orbits spaces: Dihedral and dicyclic groups

 This proves the proposition. \end{proof}

-We note that the invariant ring $\C[\psi_k]$ is the same as the invariant ring of the standard representation of $\mathrm{Dic}_h$.
+We note that the invariant ring ${\mathbb C}[\psi_k]$ can be interpreted as the invariant ring of the standard representation of $\mathrm{Dic}_h$.
 A result of applying Dubrovin's method is obtained in \cite{dicy}.
 We summarize the construction here.